github/training-kit/paths/merge-conflict/13-what-next.md

   ![you did it!](https://media.giphy.com/media/xT8qBswJpFXXVnMYVO/giphy.gif)

-  ## Turning it On
+  #### Enable GitHub Pages

+  Although you worked on a GitHub Pages-powered resume, GitHub Pages haven't been enabled for your repository so no one can see it.
+Follow these steps to enable GitHub Pages and officially publish your resume.

   1. Select Settings.
   1. On the Options pane (the default pane opened when you click Settings), select the **Source** drop-down in the GitHub Pages section and select **master branch**.
   1. Click **Save**, the Settings tab will refresh, scoll down to the GitHub Pages section to see the link to your GitHub Pages site.

   #### Modifying Other Sections